Style Guide for Hands-On Data Visualization

 - Insert a HTML code comment

 <!-- Comment -->in the .Rmd file to hide a few lines of text.
-This appears as commented-out text in the HTML and .md formats, is not displayed in the HTML browser, and does not appear in any way in the PDF, MS Word or AsciiDoc formats.
+This appears as commented-out text in the HTML and .md formats, is not displayed in the HTML browser, and does not appear in any way in the PDF or MS Word formats.

 - R package function

 is_[html/latex]_outputallows conditional output for different book products, such as text that should appear in the HTML edition but not the PDF edition, or vice versa.

 This line appears in the HTML, Word, Markdown versions, and is commented-out in the PDF version.

 TODO: Create conditional formatting that displays only in the HTML edition, and allows the inclusion of R code-chunks to conditionally display images.
 See links for more complex conditional formatting: